-The designX showcase will take over Level 4 of the Glyn Davis Building, with design work from students majoring in Architecture, Civil Engineering Systems, Computing, Construction, Digital Infrastructure Engineering Systems, Digital Technologies, Graphic Design, Landscape Architecture, Mechanical Engineering Systems, Performance Design, Property, and Urban Planning.
+The designX showcase transforms the basement of the Glyn Davis Building with an exciting display of design work from students majoring in Architecture, Civil Engineering Systems, Computing and Software Systems, Construction, Digital Infrastructure Engineering Systems, User Experience Design, Graphic Design, Landscape Architecture, Mechanical Engineering Systems, Performance Design, Property, and Urban Planning.

 The Glyn Davis Building is wheelchair accessible.
 If you have any questions about your visit don't hesitate to email us at: msd-exhibitions@unimelb.edu.au